xcart/xcart-docs/_pages/kb_en/modules/mailchimp_integration_with_e-commerce_support/getting_started_with_mailchimp_integration_with_e-commerce_support.md

 Once an API key has been set up for your X-Cart store in your Mailсhimp account, connect your integration to Mailсhimp:

 Step 1.
-Go to the “Mailсhimp Integration with Ecommerce support” addon settings page in your X-Cart store’s Admin area.
-You can do so by selecting the Settings link for the addon “Mailсhimp Integration with Ecommerce support” in your store’s Installed Addons section.
+Go to the "Mailсhimp Integration with Ecommerce support" addon settings page in your X-Cart store’s Admin area.
+You can do so by selecting the Settings link for the addon "Mailсhimp Integration with Ecommerce support" in your store’s Installed Addons section.
 ![mailchimp-installed.png]({{site.baseurl}}/attachments/ref_w5MRyybe/mailchimp-installed.png)

 Before you have connected the integration to your Mailсhimp account, the addon settings page allows you to select a connection method: